Lisaag/mmr_pipeline/README.md

 ## Controls
 !!Make sure the project is opened with the root folder python-proj/!!

-1. To install all neccessary packages, run the following command: pip install -r requirements.txt
+1. To install all neccessary packages, run the following commands: pip install -r requirements.txt pip install -U scikit-learn scipy python -m pip install plotly
-(most important ones, vedo, plotly, streamlit, sklearn)

 2. Extract and add analyze-results to the root folder python-proj

 To run the querying app, run the following command (make sure k=6 in settings.py):